I built one of these with the RS-232

 IF Bandwidth

-Measured by feed in a signal modulated with 100 Hz square wave at
+Measured by feeding a signal modulated with 100 Hz square wave at

 enough power to have a solid yellow LED at nominal band center.